rwatgg/relax-single/README.md

 Supports standard, nested, overlay pages styles.

-Has a simple event system that allows for a component structure.
+Has a simple event system that allows for a free component structure.

-Build on Backbone to maximum code freedom.
+Build on Backbone for maximum code freedom.

 To be made public end of 2015.